otto-de/jlineup/doc/CONFIGURATION.md

 ### debug

- If you set this to true, JLineup logs on DEBUG level.
+ This option is for CLI only.
+If you set this to true, JLineup logs on `DEBUG` level.
 Can be useful for the CLI version, if you track down strange behavior or bugs - or if you simply want to know which steps JLineup is doing in detail.

  * Scope: Global